1How Dr. John Sarno achieves Back Pain Relief and with

 Admittedly, Sarno’s work on body pain and chronic pain relief has been VERY controversial, especially among more orthodox physicians.
 They usually attack the fact that most of his results are based on “anecdotal stories.”
 Yet their criticism usually falls short.
 Especially with how often orthodox diagnosis and treatment (usually drugs or surgery, some physical therapy, and occasional bed rest) fails, does not last, or has significant side effects.

 It should be noted that I fully recognize it would be GREAT if we could get “real,” highly scientific studies to confirm or disconfirm much of what Sarno and many others say on a wider basis, or even what I say on the next page, as well as the great work being done by a number of soft tissue therapists around the world.
 However, securing funding for such somewhat expensive studies is usually quite difficult.
 As well, filtering for the many variable factors in such kinds of conditions and treatment methods, and the very high variability of skills of therapists is extremely difficult, if not impossible.

-Hands-on therapy is a very individual process, and cannot be reproduced with a high degree of precision and certainty that one particular Client will receive the same effects as another Client, even with the SAME therapist.
-So it’s a very unlikely prospect the problems in such studies will be completely solved anytime soon.
+Hands-on therapy is a very individual process, and cannot be reproduced with a high degree of precision every single time.
+And certainty that one particular Client will receive the exact same effects as another Client, even with the SAME therapist, is not highly likely.
+So it’s a very unlikely prospect the problems in such comparative studies could be completely solved anytime soon.